dshomoye/dshomoye.github.io/content/blog/first-ride/index.md

 #### Santa Monica
 I went to Santa Monica and met up with a friend.
-We grabbed lunch at Misfit.
+We got dinner at Misfit.
 It's a really nice restaurant.
-Definitely looks like a place I'd regularly go to for Happy Hour.
-Regularly.
+Definitely looks like a place I'd regularly go to for Happy Hour. **Regularly**.
 It's in downtown Santa Monica so we got to walk around for about an hour afterwards.
 This was a much more city-feeling expereince.
 Really good restaurants like Kazunori which I went to the after, on Monday.
 Literally the best hand rolls I've ever had.
 The next day was a lot more fun.
 Spent the entire time in downtown Santa Monica, went to Sidecar Doughnuts, Kazunori, and the oh-so-awesome SUGARFISH.
 Really one of the best Sashimi and unagi I've ever had.
 I also spent a couple hours going along the Santa Monica Pier which I walked to from downtown.
 It's absolutely beautiful.
 A refreshing contrast from what you get from a city downtown in New York for sure.
 This is a really good illustration of what I got to gawk upon.